oliver-thiel/MplusT/README.md

 # MplusT
 MplusT is an app for researchers who use Mplus by Muthén and Muthén for data analysis.
-Mplus is great for many cases, but it does not calculate reliabilities and t-tests.
+Mplus is great for many cases but does not calculate reliabilities and t-tests.
 This app adds these features.

 ## Purpose and features
 The app will be used in addition to Mplus.
-For more information about Mplus, see https://www.statmodel.com/index.shtml It reads a Mplus input file and extracts information about the data and the tasks.
-Then, it reads the Mplus data file and calculates reliabilities (Cronbach's alpha) and t-tests.
+For more information about Mplus, see https://www.statmodel.com/index.shtml However, you do not need Mplus to run this application.
+It can be used independently to calculate reliabilities and t-tests from a dataset in CSV format.
+The application is built using the Beeware Toga library, which allows for cross-platform GUI development.
+It uses Pandas to handle data, regular expressions to parse Mplus input files, and SciPy to perform statistical tests.
+The application has a simple GUI with options to load data, calculate reliabilities, perform t-tests, and save the output.
+The output is displayed in a text box within the application.

 ## How to use it
 Prepare the data and the input file before you run the app.

 ### The Mplus data file
 The app uses the Pandas function pd.read_csv(data_file_path, sep=',', header=None, names=variables) to read the Mplus data.
-Therefore, you should ensure that the data file has the correct format.
+So, please make sure that the data file has the correct format.
 It should be a CSV file that uses a comma as the separator.
 The file should not contain a header.
 The variable names are provided in the Mplus input file.
-The path and filename of the data file are specified in the input file.
+The path and filename of the data file are specified in the Mplus input file.

 ### The Mplus input file
 The Mplus input is a text file.
 The app reads the whole file but uses only a few parts.
 The other parts are ignored.
 You can choose if you want to use the whole Mplus input file or only the parts that the app needs.
 The app extracts information from the following sections: